-As (crudely) shown above, the change in the composition of the core is more or less a mirror image of the rate of hydrogen burning.
-Toward the outside of the core, where hydrogen is hardly being burnt, there is very little change in the composition; but as you move toward the center, where hydrogen is being burnt at greater and greater rates, the amount of hydrogen used over the eons (for this purpose, an eon is one billion years) is greater and greater as well, and the remaining hydrogen is less and less.
+As (roughly) shown above, the change in the composition of the core is more or less a mirror image of the rate of hydrogen burning.
+Toward the outside of the core, where hydrogen is hardly being burnt, there is very little change in the composition; but as you move toward the center, where hydrogen is being burnt at greater and greater rates, the amount of hydrogen used over the eons (for this discussion, an eon is one billion years) is greater and greater as well, and the remaining hydrogen is less and less.
 In other words, where the hydrogen is being rapidly used, there is less of it left.
-The three diagonal lines (crudely) represent the remaining hydrogen at 1, 3 and 5 billion years after the start of Main Sequence life.
+The three diagonal lines (roughly) represent the remaining hydrogen at 1, 3 and 5 billion years after the start of Main Sequence life.

-Now, if the rate of fusion were exactly as shown in the diagram -- proportional to the square of the density and the cube of the temperature -- then the declining proportion of hydrogen would be of little importance.
-But since hydrogen is the fuel that is involved in the reaction, the appropriate density is not the total density, which barely changes (since the helium produced by fusion has nearly the same mass as the hydrogen used up), but the density of hydrogen, and as that goes down, the rate of hydrogen burning should be reduced, as well, as shown below.
+Now if the rate of fusion were exactly as shown in the diagram -- proportional to the square of the density and the cube of the temperature -- then the declining proportion of hydrogen would be of little importance.
+But since hydrogen is the fuel that is involved in the reaction, the appropriate density is not the total density, which barely changes (since the helium produced by fusion has nearly the same mass as the hydrogen used up), but the density of hydrogen, and as that goes down the rate of hydrogen burning should be reduced as well, as shown below.

 As the Sun runs out of hydrogen, its energy output should decrease.

 Suppose, for example, that the Sun had used up about half the hydrogen in its central core (which isn't far from the truth).
-If no adjustments were made, that would reduce the energy production in that region by 75%.
-But the energy production is proportional to the square of the density, which is inversely proportional to the cube of the size of the region, and the cube of the temperature, which is inversely proportional to the size ofthe region.
+If no adjustments were made that would reduce the energy production in that region by 75%.
+But the energy production is proportional to the square of the density, which is inversely proportional to the cube of the size of the region, and the cube of the temperature, which is inversely proportional to the size of the region.
 In other words, a 1% reduction in the size of a given region would increase the temperature by 1%, the density by 3%, and the energy production rate by nearly 10% (a little over 3% because of the temperature increase, and a little over 6% because of the density increase), and (taking compounding into effect) a reduction of just over 5% of the central core's radius would nearly double its energy production.

 The problem with this is, the outer portions of the core have nearly the same amount of hydrogen as ever, so they hardly need to contract at all, while the inner portions have considerably less hydrogen, so they need to contract significantly more.
 So to exactly reproduce the original energy production rate, the central portions would contract 10% or more (in the 5 billion years under discussion), while the outer portions would hardly contract at all.
-And if the inner regions contract a lot, the outer regions will be forced by the weight of the gases above them (which is most of the weight of the star) to follow the inner regions as they contract, causing them to become hotter and denser and brighter than they need to be, to maintain their original energy production.
-So, if the inner core is allowed to contract enough to maintain its original brightness, the core as a whole will become much brighter, as shown below.
+And if the inner regions contract a lot, the outer regions will be forced by the weight of the gases above them (which is most of the weight of the star) to follow the inner regions as they contract, causing them to become hotter and denser and brighter than they need to be to maintain their original energy production.
+So if the inner core is allowed to contract enough to maintain its original brightness the core as a whole will become much brighter, as shown below.

 If the central core contracts enough to offset its lower hydrogen content,